Generic selectors

 Anubias

-Anubias is hardy and more fish and inverts won't bother it.
+Anubias is hardy and most fish and invertebrates won’t bother it.
 An excellent choice for beginners!

 • Scientific Name: Anubias spp.